Skip to content

 Voluntary Product Accessibility Template

-Evaluation date: March 1, 2025 · Standard: WCAG 2.1 Level AA · Product: Intended public website and platform documentation
+Evaluation date: March 1, 2025 · Standard: WCAG 2.1 Level AA · Product: Intended Console web application

 Conformance summary

-The Intended public website targets WCAG 2.1 Level AA conformance.
-The site is built with semantic HTML, ARIA landmarks, keyboard-accessible interactive components, and sufficient color contrast against dark backgrounds.
+The Intended Console targets WCAG 2.1 Level AA conformance.
+The application is built with semantic HTML, ARIA landmarks, keyboard-accessible interactive components, and sufficient color contrast.
 This VPAT documents the current conformance status of applicable success criteria.

 Accessibility issues can be reported to accessibility@intended.so.
 We commit to investigating and addressing reported issues within 10 business days.